1994 Volkswagen Cup

-The 1994 Volkswagen Cup was a tennis tournament played on grass courts at the Devonshire Park Lawn Tennis Club in Eastbourne in the United Kingdom that was part of Tier II of the 1994 WTA Tour.
-The tournament was held from 13 June until 18 June 1994.
+The 1994 Volkswagen Cup, also known as the Eastbourne International, was a women's tennis tournament played on grass courts at the Devonshire Park Lawn Tennis Club in Eastbourne in the United Kingdom that was part of Tier II of the 1994 WTA Tour.
+It was the 20th edition of the tournament and was held from 13 June until 18 June 1994.
 Unseeded Meredith McGrath won the singles title.